rs3878/insight_foodie/README.md

 - Apply spark K-means algorithm to cluster users and businesses respectively, assign each user and restaurant a type.
 - Output user types, restaurant types and predictions of user-restaurants pair order by predicted rating.
 ### Step 3:
-- Streaming real-time check-in data (user_id, business_id, timestamp) using kafka and store it to postgres directly
+- Streaming real-time check-in data (user_id, business_id, timestamp) using kafka and store it to timescaleDB
 ### Step 4:
 - Use complex sql queries to fulfill front end needs
 - When a user inputs his/her user_id, and the city he/she is currently in, he/she would be able to find foodies to eat